Operation Yellow Ribbon: Reaction

 Prior to landing, most pilots did not inform passengers of the situation or the attacks in order to avoid fear and panic.
 On some planes, even pilots were unaware of the terrorist attacks.
 Global TV quoted one pilot telling reporters: "When we were in the air, we really didn't know what was going on.
 All we heard was security measures and we were diverted.
 That was all we knew…"

 Only after landing did pilots tell passengers what had happened, sometimes addressing passengers directly in the cabin.
 The Washington Post quoted a woman whose flight from Frankfurt to Dallas was diverted to Pearson, saying that three hours before landing, the pilot announced that the plane was heading through turbulence.
 She went on to say that "then he said we were experiencing strong headwinds and we had to land in Canada to refuel.
 When we landed, he said, 'Okay, there's been a terrorist attack.'"

 Passengers had to wait for hours to disembark because Transport Canada was on high-security alert.
 The RCMP deployed extra personnel to airports so that they could perform a security sweep of each aircraft, lined up on closed runways at most airports.
 They also increased their presence in the airport terminals.

 At some airports, stranded passengers watched television coverage while others talked to the airport chaplains, as at Pearson.
 Airports had crisis support teams to help them.

 The CBC reported that the operation received thanks from Washington.
 Norman Mineta, the United States Secretary of Transportation, said at a White House news briefing that "we owe our Canadian neighbours a debt of gratitude for helping us as we redirected…flights and their passengers to airports in Canada."
 On the tenth anniversary of 9/11, President Barack Obama recalled Canada's help on that day, and expressed his gratitude for Canada's friendship and solidarity.

 Aftermath

 Totals

 The actual number of diverted aircraft and passengers varies from each source.
-Transport Canada said over 33,000 passengers on 224 flights arrived in Canada, whereas Nav Canada gave a total of 239 flights.
+Transport Canada said over 33,000 passengers on 224 flights arrived in Canada.
+Nav Canada cited 239 flights.
 According to Prime Minister Jean Chrétien, the number of flights was between 225 and 250 and the number of passengers was between 30,000 and 45,000.

-Map showing airports where US-bound flights diverted to.
+A map showing airports where US-bound flights diverted to.